JCash/voronoi/README.md

 Given the robustness and speed improvements of the implementation done by Fastjet, that should be the base line to compare other implementations with.

-Unfortunately, the code is not very readable, and the license is a bit unclear.
+Unfortunately, the code is not very readable, and the license is a bit unclear (GPL?)

 Boost
 =====